-I have had dual careers for over thirty years.
+I had dual careers for over thirty-five years.

 As newspaper industry started to slide, I had to step up my bartending game.
-I joined the USBG in Cleveland in 2012 and have been the treasurer here since 2013.
-I have competed in several events, judged a few and attending many seminars and industry events over the past three years.
+I joined the USBG in Cleveland in 2012 and was the treasurer since 2013-18, I became the Midwest Regional VP in 2108 join the National Board of Directors, in 2019 I became your National Treasurer.

-Since the glamor of the newspaper industry is slowly and painfully slipping away, I have found a new respect for bartending and the whole industry behind it.
+When the glamor of the newspaper industry started slowly and painfully slipping away, I had found a new respect for bartending and the whole industry behind it.
 It has pulled me in and sparked new life into me.

 It’s a long complicated story but here is the condensed version: